huntdatacenter/docs/docs/patch-notes.md

 **Agreement updates**

-* The data encryption section in the Security measures appendix to our Data processor agreements is updated to reflect that data is encrypted at rest for regular hard drives at the new location (Site 2).
+* The data encryption section in the Security measures appendix to our Data processor agreements is updated to reflect that data is encrypted for regular hard drives at the new location (Site 2).
 * The [Price list appendix](/administer-science/prices/pricelist/) to the service center agreement is updated with a new machine series and a new GPU accelerator choice.
-The changes is directly implemented since they affect new services.
+The change is directly implemented since they affect new services.

 <h3>Upcoming features</h3>